vepeti/Jellyfish/README.md

 - last - returns the last element from array
 - min - returns the lowest element from array
 - max - returns the highest element from array
-- join(char) - Joins all elements from array, separated with char parameter
+- join(string) - Joins all elements from array, separated with string parameter
+- contains(string) - returns true if string value found in array, else returns false

 Example:
 ```